nightscout/trio-docs/docs/EN/Configuration/Configure.md

 <b><i>No.</b></i> Users coming from Loop usually adjust their ISF and CR settings to compensate for fluctuations in insulin needs throughout the day.
 When using those settings for Open-iAPS, the algorithm also adjusts to compensate for the fluctuations, which may result in over- or under-dosing.
 Please review the steps of monitoring Open-iAPS predictions and change your settings accordingly.
 It would help if you also read the section on [transitioning from other closed-loop solutions](transition-qa.md).

-:::{important}
+:::{tip}
-<b><I>Remember that everyone's diabetes is different, and there is no one-size-fits-all, so take the time to optimize your settings for the Oref algorithm.</b></i>
+Remember that everyone's diabetes is different, and there is no one-size-fits-all, so take the time to optimize your settings for the Oref algorithm.
 :::